tcsullivan/interpreter/README.md

 # interpreter
 This project aims to provide a very minimal scripting language for embedded systems.
-Many other languages already exist, such as Lua, Tcl, or BASIC; however, most implementations require certain system calls like a read() and write(), as they expect a filesystem.
-This interpreter aims to be as independent and portable as possible: parsing script from strings one at a time, having minimal built-in functions (so the user can define their own prints and such), and only requiring a few standard library functions.
+Many other languages already exist, such as Lua, Tcl, or BASIC; however, most implementations require certain system calls like read() and write(), as they expect a filesystem.
+This interpreter wants to be as system-independent and portable as possible: parsing script from strings one at a time, having minimal built-in functions (so the user can define their own IO calls and such), and only requiring a few standard library functions.

-To use this program with your own device, you need some malloc/free implementation, and string functions like those in string.h, atoi, and snprintf.
-Some of these functions may become coded in so that a standard library isn't required.
+To use this program with your own device, you'll need some malloc/free implementation, and a freestanding standard library.
+Newlib works well for this; however, functions like atoi() and snprintf() will probably need to be rewritten (if you don't have an \_sbrk defined).

-Only a few commands are built in to the interpreter:
-* set - set variables
-* func/end - define functions
-* if/end - if conditional
-* do/while
-* ret - return value from function
+Interpreter features:
+* Variable/function definition - in C and in script
+* if/else and while loops
+* a solve function to parse strings at runtime

-Other features:
+Inconvenient features:
-* function/variable defining in c
-* expression solving
 * no local variables
-* whitespace hopefully ignored
+* whitespace sometimes ignored

-Soon:
+Some TODO items:
+* fix all memory leaks
-* error messages
+* add better error messages
 * arrays?
-* maybe for loops
+* for loops

+This project can be made for the host system (```make```) or an ARM system (```make arm```).
 This project is still in heavy development, so don't expect much.
-To include it in your own project, just link in parser.o and use the header files.
+To include it in your own project, just link in libinterp.a (for ARM) and use the header files.